Stern Strategy Group

 About IMA® (Institute of Management Accountants)

 IMA® is one of the largest and most respected associations focused exclusively on advancing the management accounting profession.
 Globally, IMA supports the profession through research, the CMA® (Certified Management Accountant) and CSCA® (Certified in Strategy and Competitive Analysis) programs, continuing education, networking, and advocacy of the highest ethical business practices.
 Twice named Professional Body of the Year by The Accountant/International Accounting Bulletin, IMA has a global network of about 140,000 members in 150 countries and 350 professional and student chapters.
-Headquartered in Montvale, N.J., USA, IMA provides localised services through its four global regions: The Americas, Asia/Pacific, Europe and Middle East/India.
+Headquartered in Montvale, N.J., USA, IMA provides localized services through its four global regions: The Americas, Asia/Pacific, Europe and Middle East/India.
 For more information about IMA, please visit www.imanet.org.